Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

-Herman Boel selected almost one thousand surprising factoids on a wide variety of subjects.
-From mooing cows, via the scent of rain to novels without verbs: from now on you can tell a nice factoid anytime!
+Herman Boel has selected some one thousand surprising factoids on a wide variety of subjects: mooing cows, the scent of rain, novels without verbs ...
+Never be without a nice factoid again!

 666 myths everyone believes

-This book was published in Flanders and The Netherlands on 30 April 2013 with Lannoo.
+This book was published in Flanders and The Netherlands on 30 April 2013 by Lannoo.
 You can buy it online.
-It is also available as ebook.
+It is also available as an ebook.